fifth-postulate/parser-combinators/workshop/guide/src/prelimenaries/parser.md

 So we need a way for parsers to signal that they could fail.

 ## Signature
 We need a way to distuingish between a parser that fails and a parser that succeeds.
 We will use a list for that.
 If a parser fails we return an empty list.
 If a parser succeeds we return a non-empty list.
-But what should we return in the list.
+But what should we return in the list?

 ### First thought
 As a first thought you might guess that we should return the structure for which the input is a description.
 This would work in the example above.
 Unfortunatly, that choice is not very composable.